Extremal length boundary of Teichm\"uller space contains non-Busemann points: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main2}}

 In this section, we shall show Theorem \ref{thm:main2}.
-Throughout this section, we assume that $G=\Sigma_{i=1}^kw_i\alpha_i$ is a maximal rational foliation and $k=3g-3+n\ge 2$.
-As before, we also assume that the projective class $[G]$ is the limit of an almost geodesic $\gamma:T\to T(X)$.
-We continue to use symbols given in the previous sections.
+Throughout this section, we assume that $G=\Sigma_{i=1}^kw_i\alpha_i$ is a maximal rational foliation and $k=3g-3+m\ge 2$.
+Just as in the previous sections, we assume the projective class $[G]$ is the limit of an almost geodesic ray $\gamma:T\to T(X)$, and we continue to use the same notation.